wp-plugins/membership/readme.txt

 == Changelog ==

+= 4.0.0.5 =
+* Fix an fatal error in membership editor screen
+* Fix displayed payment method for subscriptions in Member editor screen
+* Small improvements and fixed php notices

 = 4.0.0.4 =
 * Fix several fatal errors (last update did copy some wrong files, sorry for this!)